falkr/ttm4175/pages/iot-mqtt-chat.md

     # publish read receipt via MQTT
 ```

-In this function, we send the read receipt to the originator of the message:

-The originator of the message the forwards the read receipt into the UI so that it can add the read receipt to the message.

 ### Typing Hints

-Whenever we start typing, we send a typing hint to the chat partner.
+Whenever we start typing, we send a typing hint to the chat contacts.
 The UI informs us about typing with the following function:

 ```python
 def on_type(sender, receiver):
     # publish typing hint via MQTT
 ```

-We forward this typing hint by publishing the following MQTT message: